u451f/telegram-poll-bot/README.md

 The closing_date will always be automatically 8 days from the creation of the poll.

-# check for broken requirements
+# Check for broken requirements

 `python -m pip check`